Aaron Jackson (basketball): Player profile

-A big combo guard, Jackson is a high energy player with solid athleticism and an unselfish style.
+A big combo guard, Jackson is considered to be a high energy player with solid athleticism and an unselfish style.

-On offense he's a creative slasher, who is at his best while pushing the ball at a fast pace in transition, and using his excellent body control in the lane.

-With his great quickness and ball handling, he can create his own shot, and is adept at getting to the basket to finish around the rim, with either hand, and often in acrobatic fashion, even through contact.
+On offense he is a creative slasher, who is at his best while pushing the ball at a fast pace in transition.
+He is adept at getting to the basket to finish around the rim, with either hand, and often in acrobatic fashion, even through contact.

-He can also "quarterback" his team's offense when called upon, using his good passing and high basketball IQ to great effect.
+He can also "quarterback" his team's offense when called upon, using basketball IQ to great effect.

 On defense he's a dynamic perimeter defender, who isn't afraid to play aggressively.

 At CSKA, he was used for lock-down individual defense, to try to force a turnover from the opponent.
 He is athletic, competitive, and not afraid of contact.

-It was noted in 2009, that he could improve his decision making skills, ball-handling, mid-range jump shot, and defensive fundamentals, whilst highlighting his effort and potential.
+It was noted in 2009, that he could improve his decision-making skills, ball-handling, mid-range jump shot, and defensive fundamentals, whilst highlighting his effort and potential.

 His work ethic and motivation, along with expert coaching helped him correct some of those shortcomings, as evidenced by his defensive progress, which was formerly a weakness.
 It improved so much that he was named one of the top 10 defenders in the VTB United League, in 2015.
 Concurrently, observers noted a significant improvement in his offensive game, with him having a better reading of the game, complemented by better technical skills, that add more options to his offensive repertoire; be it through team plays, such as running the Triangle offense, or an improved three pointer, which was added to his still potent explosive first step.